dslab-epfl/svshi/README.md

   Replies with the requested app folder in a `.zip` archive as body if the requested app name corresponds to an installed app, 404 error otherwise.

+- GET `/allInstalledApps`

+  Replies with the requested installedApps folder in a `.zip` archive as body if at least one app is installed, 404 error otherwise.
+  The folder contains all installed apps and the bindings and physical structure.
+It can be uploaded to generated and be compiled as is.

+- GET `/assignments`

+  Replies with a `.zip` archive as body containing the `assignments` folder if assignments are created, 404 error if no assignments are created.

+The POST endpoints functions cannot be ran in parallel.
+These endpoints then acquire a "lock" and reply with a 423 error code if the lock is already aquired by another endpoint currently running.

 ## KNX Virtual